If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 If you return your Vessi Sneakers without the original box, they’ll charge a $5 reboxing fee.

-Vessi may reject your return or exchange if they detect any signs of wear and tear, and some orders are non-returnable so make note of that before you purchase.
+Vessi may reject your return or exchange if they detect signs of wear and tear.
+Some orders are non-returnable, so note that before you purchase.

 Vessi Discounts & Coupons